What Are the Photo Requirements for a U.S. Passport?

 - Compression: Avoid compressing your photo and use the highest resolution possible.

-- Pose: Directly face the camera with a neutral facial expression, open eyes & closed mouth.
+- Pose: Face the camera directly with a neutral facial expression, open eyes & closed mouth.

-- Shadows and Lightning: Check for even lighting and no shadows.
+- Shadows and Lighting: Check for even lighting and no shadows.

 - Background: Plain or off-white background with no textures or other objects.